ademola-aina/ademola-aina.github.io/_pages/about.md

-I'm a Research Scientist at the University of Wyoming, Sheridan Research and Extension Center (ShREC), where I support research across a wide array of subjects, including forage agronomy, rangeland restoration and conservation, weed science, precision agriculture, and breeding, in a variety of crops (Sugar beet, field pea, chickpea, cowpea, popping bean,alfalfa, sagebrush and mungbean).
+I'm a Research Scientist at the University of Wyoming, Sheridan Research and Extension Center (ShREC), where I support research across a wide array of subjects, including forage agronomy, rangeland restoration and conservation, weed science, precision agriculture, and breeding in a variety of crops (Sugar beet, field pea, chickpea, cowpea, popping bean,alfalfa, sagebrush and mungbean).